 25 Feb The many faces of Dada Shiva

 Cape Town has become known as a hotbed for stellar electronic and pop music over the past few years however, Hip-Hop has struggled to find a place of pride among the city’s creative class.
-For every Christian Tiger School, Thor Rixon and Hyroine, the number “urban” musicians making a noticeable imprint on the local music scene are far fewer; standouts like Stiff Pap are far too rare.
+For every Christian Tiger School, Thor Rixon and Hyroine, the number “urban” musicians making a noticeable imprint on the local music scene is far fewer; standouts like Stiff Pap are still too rare.

 It’s not simply about the number of exciting acts, but what they bring to the table.
 Without isolating the critique to Cape Town, Hip-Hop in South Africa does suffer from a lack of individualism, the results of which lead to too many talented musicians bogged down by the expectations of trends.
 On “E55nce,” the latest offering from Dada Shiva, the MC has one foot treading the waters of the familiar and another submerged in a stream of fresh new ideas.